Skip to code content (skip section selection)

 107A.14 Third-Party Experts and Other Permit Related Actions Fee.
 Actions requiring third-party experts or other actions not specified above, shall be charged a fee based on actual costs that the Department incurs in administering and processing the action or procedure and shall be charged on a time and materials basis.
 The Department shall provide the applicant with a written estimate of said costs at the time of application, and the applicant shall pay such fees prior to the time that the application is deemed complete.
 To the extent that the estimated fees do not cover actual costs, any outstanding amount due shall be a condition of the Department’s final decision on the action or procedure.
 To the extent that the estimated fees exceeded the actual costs, the Department shall refund the excess amount to the applicant within a reasonable period after the Department’s final decision on the action or procedure.

-107A.15 Building Code fee waivers for 100% affordable housing projects and accessory dwelling unit projects.
-Notwithstanding any fee provision of the Building Code to the contrary, the following provisions shall apply to 100% affordable housing projects and accessory dwelling unit projects where the subject accessory dwelling unit property is: (1) within a building or on a property containing four or fewer dwelling units or (2) located on a nonprofit charitable organization’s residential project.
+107A.15 Building Code fee waivers for accessory dwelling unit projects on lots containing single-family homes.
+Notwithstanding any fee provision of the Building Code to the contrary, the following provisions shall apply to accessory dwelling unit projects located on a lot containing a single-family home.

 (a) Building inspection fees, plan review fees, records retention fees, and site surcharge fees shall be waived.
 For purposes of this subsection (a), building inspection fees do not include electrical and plumbing fees.

-(c) For purposes of this Section 107A.15, accessory dwelling unit shall have the meaning set forth in Planning Code Section 102.
-The applicant for the accessory dwelling unit is eligible for a fee waiver (or proportionate fee waiver) solely for the establishment or modification of the accessory dwelling unit and no other work on the applicant’s property that is subject to the Building Code.
+(b) For purposes of this Section 107A.15, “accessory dwelling unit” shall have the meaning set forth in Planning Code Section 102, as amended from time to time.
+The applicant for the accessory dwelling unit is eligible under subsection (a) for fee waivers or proportionate fee waivers, if applicable (collectively, “fee waivers”) solely for the establishment or modification of the accessory dwelling unit, and not for any other work on the applicant’s property that is subject to the Building Code.

-(g) Any 100% affordable housing projects and accessory dwelling unit projects that apply for a building permit on or after the date of retroactivity as stated in the ordinance identified in subsection (d) are eligible for all applicable fee waivers even if such fees are due after this Section 107A.15 expires as set forth in subsection (f).
+(e) Any accessory dwelling unit projects that apply for a building permit during the period beginning on January 1, 2021 and ending on the date that this Section 107A.15 expires are eligible for all applicable fee waivers, even if such fees are due after this Section 107A.15 expires as set forth in subsection (d).